To apply for a home, visit the Northern Ireland Housing Executive website.

 - you need the accommodation to take up training, education or a job offer.

-- live or have previously lived in Northern Ireland,
+- live or have lived in Northern Ireland,

-- have a job or you are looking for a job in Northern Ireland,
+- are working or looking for work in Northern Ireland,

 - are moving to Northern Ireland for family support